18 April 2025

 Quick Fix: Reseating your RAM might help (just remove and reinsert it into its slot).
 If the issue persists, you might need to replace it.

-Your GPU is the MVP when it comes to gaming, but it’s also the most likely to fail if you’re playing demanding titles.- Tools to Use: Use FurMark or Heaven Benchmark to stress-test your GPU and look for abnormal temperatures or instability.
+- Tools to Use: Use FurMark or Heaven Benchmark to stress-test your GPU and look for abnormal temperatures or instability.

 - What to Look For: If you see crashes, artifacts (visual glitches), or overheating during the test, your GPU could be on its way out.